evhub/coconut/DOCS.md

 #### Pygments

 The same `pip install coconut` command that installs the Coconut command-line utility will also install the `coconut` Pygments lexer.
-How to use this lexer depends on the Pygments-enabled application being used, but in general simply enter `coconut` as the language being highlighted and/or use a valid Coconut file extension (`.coco`, `.coc`, or `.coconut`) and Pygments should be able to figure it out.
+How to use this lexer depends on the Pygments-enabled application being used, but in general simply use the `.coco` file extension (should be all you need to do for Spyder) and/or enter `coconut` as the language being highlighted and Pygments should be able to figure it out.

 For example, this documentation is generated with [Sphinx](http://www.sphinx-doc.org/en/stable/), with the syntax highlighting you see created by adding the line
 ```coconut_python